gabrielab6582/github-tutorial/README.md

 ##### What is `git push`?

-`git push` is used to upload the aditons made in a file to its remote, in this case github.
+`git push` is used to upload the additons made in a file to its remote, in this case github.

 In order for `git push` a connection between the local and remote must be made.
 View section "Creating a Repository on Github" on how to do this.